Located in Cupertino, California, the McClellen Ranch Preserve sits on an 18-acre farmstead that dates back to the 1860s.

 In a region that enjoys over 265 days of sunshine a year and summertime temperatures that routinely soar into the 90s, minimizing the impact of direct sunlight was crucial to create a comfortable, energy efficient environment suitable for learning.

 The West-facing porch is a great example of how Siegel was challenged by the building’s orientation to design a solution that mitigates unwanted heat gain.
 Instead of leaving the porch open and exposed, Siegel designed the roof to block the scorching afternoon sun.
-A Marvin Ultimate Bi-Fold Door that spans the entire width of the opening seamlessly connects the interior classrooms to the porch.
-When the door is open it allows ample natural light and fresh air to flow freely in and makes the porch feel like a natural extension of the classroom, and vice versa.
-Instead of dividing the two spaces like a wall would, the Bi-Fold door unites them.
+A Marvin Signature Collection Ultimate Bi-Fold Door that spans the entire width of the opening seamlessly connects the interior classrooms to the porch.
+When the door is open it allows ample natural light and fresh air to flow freely in and makes the porch feel like a natural extension of the classroom.
+Instead of dividing the two spaces like a wall would, the bi-fold door unites them.

 Beyond smartly using the building’s orientation and shading to maximize its efficiency, Siegel further minimized the building’s impact on the environment in a more literal way.
-Because the preserve is home to many birds, Siegel worked with Marvin on special patterned bird strike glass to reduce the incidence of fatal bird strikes without affecting performance.
+Because the preserve is home to many birds, Siegel worked with Marvin on special-patterned glass to reduce the incidence of fatal bird strikes without affecting performance.

 Given McClellen Ranch Preserve’s purpose as an environmental education center, it’s no wonder Siegel sought to minimize the building’s impact on it.
 By applying the principals of passive design, Siegel has created an extremely energy efficient building that is both deeply connected to its site and sure to connect generations of students to the natural world in meaningful, lasting ways.